-Toyota recalling 247K vehicles
+Toyota recalling 247,000 vehicles for faulty air bags

 Washington — The National Highway Traffic Safety Administration on Monday urged the owners of more than 4.7 million vehicles for air bags to get them repaired immediately, as Toyota Motor Corp. said Monday it is recalling 247,000 cars and trucks with air bags that could catch fire or rupture, causing potentially serious injuries.